-A recent McKinsey survey as shown in the chart below found that 56% of shoppers use both online and offline marketing channels.
-5% shop only online and 10% shop only offline.
-This suggests a couple of things to me about businesses who restrict themselves to one marketing channel or the other.
+A recent McKinsey survey, shown in the chart below, found that 56% of shoppers use both online and offline marketing channels - 5% of which shop solely online while 10% shop solely offline.
+This suggests a couple of things about businesses who restrict themselves to using only one marketing channel.

-The obvious (and most popular) reaction is that if you have a physical store, you should seriously consider becoming a “click and mortar” business—a physical store with an online presence.
+The obvious response for physical store owners is to consider evolving into a “click and mortar” business—a physical store with an online presence.

-Less obvious is that if your business is strictly ecommerce, think about ways to take your marketing message offline without necessarily having a brick and mortar store.
+Less obvious is the opposite scenario.
+An ecommerce-only business can also take its message offline without necessarily having a brick and mortar store.

-How to Use Offline Marketing Channels to Grow Your Online Store
+How to Use Offline Marketing Channels to Grow An Online Store

-To restrict your marketing channels is shortsighted, no matter if your store is digital or physical.
-And since I’m always a bit of a contrarian, let’s start with the less popular option, how to take your online business into the offline world.
+To restrict marketing channels can be shortsighted, whether the store is digital or physical.
+Here are some suggestions on how to take an online business into the offline world.

 Business networking events

-Get a physical presence by exhibiting at your industry trade shows.
+Get a physical presence by exhibiting at relevant industry trade shows.
 They are fantastic sales and lead-generating opportunities.

 Sponsor local events

-Check out events going on in the region surrounding your company’s main location.
-If you’re a virtual business, spread out across the globe, you can still sponsor local events where your staff lives.
+Check out events going on in the region surrounding the company’s main location.
+Virtual businesses that are spread out across the globe can still sponsor local events where their staff lives.

-Organize your own business summit, mastermind retreat, dinner, or trade event.
+Organize a business summit, mastermind retreat, dinner, or trade event.

 Use direct mail and print